Configure destinations for Google Customer Match

 Add destination

 Use a sandbox to configure a destination for Google Customer Match.
-Before promoting your changes, send a test audience, and then verify the results in Google Customer Match.
+Before promoting your changes, send a sample audience, and then verify the results in Google Customer Match.
 After verifying the end-to-end workflow, push the destination from the sandbox to production.

 To add a destination for Google Customer Match

-Step 1.
+Step one.

-Open the Destinations page, and then click the Add destination button.
+Open the Destinations page, select the New destinations button, and then select Orchestration.

 Add